 3.)
 Housekeeper

-When it comes to jobs for OCD, many will assume housekeeping is ideal.
-If you’re already a perfectionist when it comes to cleaning your house, why not do it at someone else’s?
+A career in housekeeping may seem stereotypical for OCD.
+Still, if you’re already a perfectionist when cleaning your house, why not do it at someone else’s?

 A career as a housekeeper has its perks for those with OCD.
-It allows them to express their compulsive behaviors while making money in the process.
-However, it can also have a number of downsides that aren’t immediately apparent.
+It allows you to express your compulsive behaviors while making money.
+However, it can also have several downsides that aren’t immediately apparent.

 4.)
 Web Developer

-Web development require you to design, code, and modify visually appealing websites.
+Web development requires you to design, code, and modify a visually appealing website.
 Usually, these involve a user-friendly interface and easy-to-use navigation.
-As you can imagine, such work needs an attention to detail which OCD can apply.
+As you can imagine, such work needs attention to detail which OCD can apply.

 Most web developers work on their own terms.
-In other words, they have a flexible schedule and work from remote locations.
-The only difficulty with web development is work isn’t always consistent and you may need to find your own benefits.
+In other words, they have a flexible schedule and work from home.
+The only difficulty with web development is work isn’t always consistent and you may need to source your own benefits.

 5.)
 Social Media Consultant

 If you’re someone who can handle multiple projects at the same time, a social media consultant may just be the career for you.
-Often, you’re required to juggle a number of different tasks and constantly check to make sure campaigns are running smoothly.
+You’ll need to juggle several tasks and constantly check to ensure campaigns are smoothly run.

 6.)
 Software Developer

 If you have a knack for coding, you may want to check out a career in software development.
-This involves creating, developing, and applying codes for the sake of web, mobile, and computer applications.
+This involves creating, developing, and applying codes for web, mobile, and computer applications.

-While this line of work requires a great deal of attention, it can also be quite rewarding.
+While this line of work requires a lot of attention, it can also be rewarding.
 Not only will it allow you to show your perfectionism but it’s also the highest-paying job on our list.

 7.)
 Medical Coder

-Medical coders have a fairly simple job – to sort medical records and health information.
-However, as simple as this job is, it’s also extremely important that candidates are detail-oriented.
+Medical coders have a fairly simple job, to sort medical records and health information.
+However, as simple as this job is, it’s also important that candidates are detail-oriented.
 Not to mention, that they can handle a repetitive work environment.

-People with OCD may find a career in medical coding a great fit for them because they can work from home and around their own schedule.
-Furthermore, such work is extremely important for the sake of maintaining databases on medical and treatment histories.
+People with OCD may find this career a great fit because they can work from home and around their schedule.
+Furthermore, such work is important for the sake of maintaining databases of medical and treatment histories.

 8.)
 Computer Support Specialist

-If you’re computer-savvy and find yourself offering help to friends and family, why not make a career out of it?
+If you’re computer-savvy and always offer help to friends and family, why not make a career out of it?
 Computer support specialists play an important role in helping the average person understand software and applications better.

 9.)
 Accountant

-For those with a detail-oriented mind, becoming an accountant can be an ideal solution to making use of your talents.
-Accounting requires you to file financial records, keep them organize, and continuously update financial records.
+For those with a detail-oriented mind, becoming an accountant can be an ideal solution.
+Accounting requires you to file financial records, keep them organized, and continuously update financial records.

 A career in accounting is not only great for people with OCD but it’s a perfect job to keep yourself stable.
 As of 2018, the average accountant made about $70,500 a year.